ryanallen/words-of-my-perfect-teacher/README.md

 *dri za*, lit. smell eaters.
 Spirit feeding on smells.
 Also used for beings in the [intermediate state](#intermediate-state).

 ## Garab Dorje
-*dga' rab rdo rje*, better known by his Tibetan name than by his Sanskrit names, Pramudavajra, Prahevajra, Surativajra or Prajnabhava.
+*dga' rab rdo rje*, better known by his Tibetan name than by his Sanskrit names, Pramudavajra, Prahevajra, Surativajra or Prajñabhava.
 The first human teacher in the lineage of the [Great Perfection](#great-perfection).

 ## Garuḍa
 *khyung*, a mythical bird of very large size which is able to fly as soon as it is hatched, symbolizing [primal wisdom](#primal-wisdom).
 The five colors in which it is sometimes represented symbolize the [five wisdoms](#five-wisdoms).
 It is the enemy of the [nāgas](#nāga), and is depicted with a snake in its beak, symbolizing consuming the negative emotions.